 I’m partial to fresh blueberries because I usually get them for a decent price this time of year.
 And, my family can eat a lot of blueberries so I always stock up!

-Frozen blueberries are perfect when fresh aren’t in season, or when that’s all you have on-hand.
-To prevent the frozen blueberry’s color from bleeding into the batter follow these simple tips:
+Frozen blueberries are perfect when fresh ones are not in season, or when that’s all you have.
+To prevent the blueberry color from bleeding into the batter follow these simple tips:

 - Don’t remove the blueberries from the freezer until your ready to add them to the batter.
 The more they thaw the more color they release.